St John Bosco Arts College

 - Some of our staff meet with primary school teachers before your child joins the school to discuss the needs of each child.
-The SENCo will meet with other primary school SENCOs in the summer term to discuss individual student’s needs.
+The SENCO will meet with other primary school SENCOs in the summer term to discuss individual student’s needs.
 The Pupil Progress Co-ordinator for Year 7 and/or the Primary Coordinator will also go into your daughter’s primary school to meet with her class teacher.
-The progress that your child makes is then monitored throughout their time at St John Bosco and interventions are put in place if children do not make progress.
+The progress that your child makes will be monitored throughout their time at St John Bosco and interventions are put in place if children do not make progress.

-- Teachers and support staff will share any concerns regarding SEN with the Learning Support Department who will carry out some informal assessment and contact parents or carers.
-Similarly, if parents or carers have concerns they should contact the Learning Support Department.
+- Teachers and support staff will share any concerns regarding the progress a student is making with the Learning Support Department and Pupil Progress Coordinator.
+The SENCO will look at the student’s data and may carry out some informal assessments.
+She will also contact parents or carers of the student.
+If parents or carers have concerns they should contact the Learning Support Department.

 - How will school staff support my child?

-- If your child has additional needs, she will be supported by the college’s SENCO who works closely with the Pupil Progress Co-ordinator for Years 7 to 13.
-Their roles will be to provide academic and pastoral support for your child.
+If your child has additional needs, she will be supported by the college’s SENCO who works closely with the Pupil Progress Co-ordinator for Years 7 to 13.
+The role of the SENCO and PPC roles is in part to provide academic and pastoral support for your child.
 Your child may also work with Teaching Assistants in class who will support the work that they do.
-In addition to this, your child might work with the Teaching Assistant in small group intervention lessons or for 1:1 literacy or numeracy sessions.
+This may be in small groups or individually.
+In addition to this, your child might work with the SEN Teaching Assistant or SENCO in small group intervention lessons.
 The SENCO and subject leaders will monitor the progress of your child to ensure that the most appropriate intervention is being given.

 - How will the curriculum be matched to my child’s needs?

-- At St John Bosco Arts College we recognise that children need to learn in an environment that matches their needs.
+At St John Bosco Arts College we recognise that children need to learn in an environment that matches their needs.
 We recognise and understand that the students we teach have different learning styles.
 We also understand that some students learn at a different pace to their peers.
-So that the students we teach reach their full potential, we place them in sets according to need.
-Initially in year 7 this is just for English, Maths and Science.
+In year 7 students are set for English, Maths and Science.
 The teachers plan lessons giving consideration to the student’s ability and needs, in order to help them to make progress and achieve good outcomes.
 It also allows the pace of the lesson to be appropriately matched to the learner’s needs, so that progress can be made.
 Your child’s progress will be monitored closely in a number of ways.
-This will include marking of class and homework, end of unit assessments and formal end of term reports.
+This will include the following - marking of class and homework, end of unit assessments and formal end of term reports.
 There will be opportunities for you to discuss this at Parent’s Evenings with your child’s form tutor and subject teachers.

 - What support will there be for my child’s overall wellbeing?

-- There are many ways in which your child’s wellbeing will be supported.
+There are many ways in which your child’s wellbeing will be supported.
 Our college has a strong pastoral team who will provide help and guidance for students.
 This team includes the form tutor, Pupil Progress Coordinator, the Head of Care and Safeguarding, the school chaplain and the manager of the Laura Vicuna Centre.
 If necessary the Pupil Progress Coordinator will inform staff of any needs your child may have on the Pastoral Care Register.
+In addition to this, the school also has its own provision of a small nurture base for KS3 students.
+The nurture base is used to help support those students with social, emotional and mental health needs, particularly where a young person has difficulty in attending school.
+Break and lunch time clubs are available for those students who prefer a quieter space to sit during these social times, which are supervised by a member of staff.
 If your child has medical needs you may be invited into the college along with the relevant member from health services to discuss your child’s Health Care Plan.
 Parents of pupils who need to take medication during the school day, will have to complete the necessary paperwork held at the school office, where all medication is kept and accounted for, in line with the school’s medical policy.

-- Your child will have the opportunity and will be encouraged to contribute their point of view through Pupil Voice activities and the student council.
-Lunch time clubs are available for vulnerable students and for students who have friendship difficulties.
+Your child will have the opportunity and will be encouraged to contribute their point of view through Pupil Voice activities and the student council.

 - What specialist services and expertise are available at or accessed by the school?

 The college has close links with outside agencies that can support the needs of the students.
 The college accesses specialist services when appropriate.
-This includes:-
+These include:-

 - Specialist outreach teachers for learning and social development